uio-bmi/immuneML/docs/source/tutorials/how_to_perform_exploratory_analysis.rst

-How to perform exploratory data analysis
+How to perform an exploratory data analysis
 ========================================

 To explore preprocessing, encodings and/or reports without running a machine learning